 We Are Living Cute: Meet the Melbourne women promoting body positivity and diversity

-Meet Jaimie Nicole and Lori Jane, the fun, gorgeous and fabulous brains behind the vibrant online platform We Are Living Cute that is unapologetically shattering society's biased notions of beauty and health by celebrating and promoting body positivity, diversity and inclusivity.
+Meet Jaimie Nicole and Lori Jane, the fun, gorgeous and fabulous brains behind We Are Living Cute, a vibrant online platform that is unapologetically shattering society's biased notions of beauty and health by celebrating and promoting body positivity, diversity and inclusivity.

 TAL caught up with the two body positivity advocates to understand the inspiration behind their projects, the challenges they faced for not adhering to societal beauty standards while growing up and their efforts to create a world that doesn't shun but embraces body diversity.